top of page

 Which contingents will be participating at the Arctic Winter Games?

-Eight contingents will be competing at the Wood Buffalo 2023 Arctic Winter Games, including Alaska, Alberta North, Greenland, Northwest Territories, Nunavik-Quebec, Nunavut, Sapmi (Finland, Norway and Sweden), and Yukon.
-Learn more by visiting our Teams page
+Nine contingents will be competing at the Mat-Su Valley 2024 Arctic Winter Games, including Alaska, Yukon, Northwest Territories, Alberta North, Nunavut, Nunavik-Quebec, Kalaallit, Nunaat, Sápmi.
+Learn more by visiting their Teams page.

 bottom of page